 The Lost Woods: Well, they're called the Forbidden Woods here, but that's not fooling anyone.

-Lost Forever: Once you obtain all the figurines in the Nintendo Gallery minus the hidden character Knuckle, you can no longer accept Knuckle as a figurine.
+Lost Forever: If you obtain all the figurines in the Nintendo Gallery except for the hidden character Knuckle, you can no longer accept Knuckle as a figurine as Carlov will have left, considering the gallery complete.

 Luke, I Am Your Father: The King of Red Lions (aka Daphnes Nohansen Hyrule) Tetra's ancestor, making her Princess Zelda.